SURF vs. Exploration Scholars

 We strongly urge interested candidates to keep checking this website regarding workshop dates and grant deadlines, as these may be subject to change depending upon the finalization of the University dates for advisement.
 Please see below for additional information.

-All Honors College Research Grant Workshops will be held in the Gressette Room, 3rd floor, Harper College on the following dates and times:
+All workshops will be held in the Gressette Room, 3rd Floor of Harper College.

 Deadline for Honors College Research Grant submissions is September 22nd, 2017, for funding effective October 15, 2017.